mortal1/segment_tree/README.md

 # segment_tree
-implementing a generic interface for segment trees
+Implementing a generic interface for segment trees

+Currently still in development, correctness and speed are not guaranteed.